Benefits for people of working age: rates and thresholds

 This page provides details of benefits rates and savings thresholds from April 2020 to March 2021.

 If aged 25 or over: £74.35 weekly

 Statutory sick pay

-People entitled to Pension credit should claim this instead of Income support.
+People who have reached State pension age should claim Pension credit instead of Income support.